List of atmospheric pressure records in Europe

-The following is a List of atmospheric pressure records in Europe and the extratropical Northern Atlantic (it does not include localised events, such as those that occur in tornados).
+The following is a list of atmospheric pressure records in Europe and the extratropical Northern Atlantic.
+(It does not include localised events, such as those that occur in tornados.)

 Extreme pressure values in Europe show both seasonal and geographical differentiation.
-The greatest pressure extremes occur in winter (January) with the deepest lows occurring to the northwest of the continent with a diminishing influence of low pressure to the southeast towards Central Europe and Southeast Europe.
+The greatest pressure extremes occur in winter (January), with the deepest lows occurring to the northwest of the continent, and a diminishing influence of low pressure to the southeast towards Central Europe and Southeast Europe.
 This is related to the main cyclonic centre of the Icelandic Low, and the North Atlantic extratropical storm track, close to which have been observed some of the lowest atmospheric pressures of the Northern Hemisphere outside the tropics.
-Extreme high values are favoured over the north east of Europe where intense cold and long winter nights lead to cooling of the air column by radiative cooling causing sinking air reinforcing the development of the highest pressures.
-Other influences include the semi-permanent Azores High, and Siberian High.
+Extreme high values are favoured over the north east of Europe where intense cold and long winter nights lead to radiative cooling of the air column, causing sinking air reinforcing the development of the highest pressures.
+Other influences include the semi-permanent Azores High and Siberian High.

 Land-based observations in Europe

+For comparison, the standard atmospheric pressure at sea level is 1013.25 hPa.
+This is the average pressure at sea level under calm, stable conditions.